 The Golden-naped Tanager is a very conspicuous bird.
 Its turquoise body stands out from the crowd at Finca Alejandría, where we spent a lot of time photographing hummingbirds and tanagers as they came to the feeders.
 A violet band is sandwiched inside the black head, and hints of violet can be seen at the lower back of the head.
 The belly and flanks are white to tawny.
 But the most distinctive feature of this bird is the golden nape, which gives this species its name.
 It is sometimes raised like a crest.

 The Blue-gray Tanager has mostly light-blue body and metallic blue wings, which can glow strongly under flash.
 It can be found almost throughout the entire country, specially in the lowlands, accompanied by Scarlet-rumped and Palm Tanagers, which have a very similar body shape, but very different colors.
 All three species will readily come to fruit feeders.
-It’s local name is “Viudita”, which literally means “Small Widow”.
+It’s local name is “Viudita”, which literally means “Little Widow”.
 A bird species does not have to be rare to be a beauty, and the proof is in Blue-gray Tanagers.
 We see them daily at our gardens in Costa Rica, yet their metallic blue wings are a wonder to watch.